White-browed Bulbuls nesting on our Lady Palm Tree!

 The month of May 2008 was very significant for us!
 We have VIP visiting our home garden since the third week of May.
-A pair of White-browed Bulbul (Pycnonotus luteolus) had finally succeeded in building their nest outside, on our potted Rhapis excelsa (Lady Palm), at our front yard!
+A pair of White-browed Bulbul (Pycnonotus luteolus) Pycnonotus goiavier (Yellow-vented Bulbuls) had finally succeeded in building their nest outside, on our potted Rhapis excelsa (Lady Palm), at our front yard!
 Yippee, the breeding season/cycle has begun! :D

-White-browed Bulbul's nest, resting on our Lady Palm One of the White-browed Bulbul that attempted to build a nest in June 2007
+Nest of Pycnonotus goiavier (Yellow-vented Bulbul), resting on our Lady Palm Pycnonotus goiavier (Yellow-vented Bulbuls) that attempted to build a nest in June 2007

 Wow!
 What a joyful blessing!
 How marvelous!
 A bird’s nest in our garden!
-It had been a very long wait, probably about 16 years ago that we last had one at our garden porch.
+It had been a very long wait, probably about 16 years ago that we last had one on our Japanese Bamboo (Dracaena surculosa var.
+Punctulata) at our garden porch.
 Several nest-building attempts were made over the years, only to be abandoned quarter-way through.
 Right image above shows one of the bulbul birds that attempted to build a nest on the same palm tree a year ago.

 Their loose and bowl-shaped nest that is securely attached to the stems of the palm leaves is comprised of dry grasses, leaves, roots, twigs and vine stems.
 On the outside, it looked wishy-washy but inside…wow!
 Neat, tidy and beautifully lined, like a well-woven mini basket!
 Great ingenuity!